tomhoule/nix-config/README.md

 As a basis, follow the [NixOS
 manual](https://nixos.org/manual/nixos/stable/#sec-installation).

+For *partitioning*,

-For *partitioning*, read the [NixOS on ZFS wiki page](https://nixos.wiki/wiki/ZFS) and follow the instructions there.
+- on ZFS, read the [NixOS on ZFS wiki page](https://nixos.wiki/wiki/ZFS) and follow the instructions there.
 I tend to use a separate, fully encrypted volume for `/home`.
+- or follow the instructions in (this gist)[https://gist.github.com/martijnvermaat/76f2e24d0239470dd71050358b4d5134] for a LVM-on-LUKS

 Then, generate the configuration (`configuration.nix` and `hardware-configuration.nix`) normally.
 Clone this repository, incorporate the